mohibjehangir/nodejs-api-pipeline/README.md

 }
 ```

-## ⚠️ Limitations & Risks
+##  Limitations & Risks

-- ❗ The `BUILD_NUMBER` is expected to be passed in manually or via GitHub Actions.
+-  The `BUILD_NUMBER` is expected to be passed in manually or via GitHub Actions automatically via CICD Pipeline.
 There is no auto-incrementing logic in the app.
-- ❗ The Git commit SHA is retrieved at build-time.
+-  The Git commit SHA is retrieved at build-time.
 If Docker is built outside a Git context or if `git` is not installed in the container, it will fail.
-- ❗ The container depends on build-time args for versioning and metadata injection.
+-  The container depends on build-time args for versioning and metadata injection.
 Omitting these may result in invalid `/status` values.
-- 🧪 Current tests are basic.
+-  Current tests are basic.
 More robust test coverage and error handling should be added for production.

+### Improvements for upcomming release

+- Add input validation and middleware-based error handling (e.g., for invalid metadata or 404 routes).
+- Integrate structured logging within application using Winston for production -grade observability.
+- Migrate Dockerfile to a multi stage build.